BenjaminGrabow/Bookr/README.md

 ### Clone this repository and navigate into it

-git clone https://github.com/bw-expat-journal/Back-End.git && cd Back-End
+git clone https://github.com/BenjaminGrabow/Bookr.git && cd Bookr

 ### Install dependencies